-There's never a good time to see a big red zit popping up on your face, but just a few days before your wedding, a major breakout can seem like a total disaster.
-And, since stress can cause acne breakouts to occur, and wedding planning can be stressful, well, that ultimate disaster scenario isn't all that uncommon.
+There's never a good time to see a big, red zit popping up on your face—especially right before your wedding.
+A major breakout a few days before the big day can seem like a total disaster.
+But, since stress can cause acne breakouts to occur, and wedding planning can be stressful, it isn't too uncommon.

-So we asked a couple of dermatologists to get an expert's advice on how to handle a dreaded last minute pimple pop-up.
+So we asked a couple of dermatologists to get some expert advice on how to handle a dreaded, last-minute pimple—depending on when it pops up.

-Dr. Michele Green, also a board-certified dermatologist and RealSelf contributor, agrees you should consult an expert: "If you get a breakout ten days before your wedding, you should go see a board-certified dermatologist.
+Michele Green, MD, also a board-certified dermatologist and RealSelf contributor, agrees you should consult an expert: "If you get a breakout 10 days before your wedding, you should go see a board-certified dermatologist.
 You can be prescribed oral antibiotics and topical cream to help reduce the breakout."

-"Microdermabrasion is a great procedure to get five days before your wedding," says Green.
-"It exfoliates and removes the superficial layer of dry, dead skin cells (that can clog your pores) and entails no discomfort, downtime, or recovery."
-Schlessinger says it's risky to add new products into your skincare routine just five days before the wedding, since there isn't enough time to adjust or recover if your skin reacts badly to anything, and rather focus on things you can change easily.
-"Replace your favorite makeup products for brand new compacts, since makeup can often become contaminated, leading to breakouts.
+Schlessinger says to avoid adding new products into your skincare routine, since there isn't enough time to adjust or recover if your skin reacts badly to anything.
+He suggests focusing on things you can change without worrying.
+"Replace your favorite makeup products for brand-new compacts, since makeup can often become contaminated, leading to breakouts.
 Also, cut out dairy products, since the hormones found in dairy products are known to make acne worse."
-And believe it or not, he says the same goes for protein supplements!
+And believe it or not, he says the same goes for protein supplements.

-Once again, go see your derm!
-"A cortisone shot helps reduce inflammation and flattens out those big blemishes, sometimes within a matter of hours," says Green.
-If that isn't an option for some reason, simply spot-treat and remember to keep your hands off.
+Once again, go see your derm.
+"A cortisone shot helps reduce inflammation and flattens out those big blemishes, sometimes within a matter of hours," Green says.
+If that isn't an option, simply spot treat and remember to keep your hands off.

-"Spot treat, and then the day of, conceal the blemish with makeup," says Schlessinger.
-"Don't forget, your photographer can edit out any imperfections."
-Plus, your makeup artist knows all the tricks for hiding any blemishes, too!
+"Spot treat, and then the day of, conceal the blemish with makeup," Schlessinger says.
+"Don't forget—your photographer can edit out any imperfections."
+Plus, your makeup artist knows all the tricks for hiding any blemishes.